-The 2014 Election Steps for Candidates (PDF - 35KB) describes the necessary steps to file for and run for elective public office.
+The 2015 Election Steps for Candidates describes the necessary steps to file for and run for elective public office.

-The 2014 Political Sign Regulations (PDF - 1MB) includes information on the rules and regulations governing the placement of campaign signs.
-Additional information about 2014 Political Advertising (PDF - 206KB).
+The 2015 Political Sign Regulations includes information on the rules and regulations governing the placement of campaign signs.
+Additional information about 2015 Political Advertising.

 Public Disclosure Information

-Information about filing the required public disclosure documents and 2014 Starting Off on the Right Foot for Candidates (PDF - 143KB).
+Information about filing the required public disclosure documents and 2015 Starting Off on the Right Foot for Candidates.